deepmodeling/dpti/docs/index.rst

 DPTI's documentation
 ======================================

-DPTI is a Python package to TODO
+DPTI is a Python package to automate thermodynamic integration (TI) calculations for free energy.

 .. toctree::
    :maxdepth: 2